ss2552/Guide_3DS/docs/ro_RO/installing-boot9strap-(mset9-play-store).md

 In this section, you will install custom firmware onto your console.

 1. When prompted, input the key combo given on the top screen to install boot9strap
-    - If a step on the lower screen has red-colored text, and you are not prompted to input a key combo, [follow this troubleshooting guide](troubleshooting-mset9)
+    - If a step on the lower screen has red-colored text, and you are not prompted to input a key combo, [follow this troubleshooting guide](troubleshooting-mset9#sighaxed-firm-was-not-installed-check-lower-screen-for-more-info)
+    - If the top screen is blank **and** you see "Crypto Status - all checks passed" on the bottom screen, you will have to enter key combo blindly.
+Press the following buttons on your console in this order:
+        - D-Pad Left, D-Pad Down, D-Pad Right, D-Pad Up, A
-2. Once it is complete, press (A) to reboot your console
+2. Once it is complete (all seven steps on the bottom screen are green), press (A) to reboot your console

 <!--@include: ./_include/configure-luma3ds.md -->